grafana/tempo-operator/docs/api.md

+NOTE: currently this field is not considered.
 Storage defines S3 compatible object storage configuration.
 User is required to create secret and supply it.

 <table>
     <thead>